Conciergerie Museum Paris Tickets: how to buy and prices

 The Conciergerie Museum is located next to the Gothic temple Sainte Chapelle on the Ile de Cité.
 Specifically, the palace is at 2 Boulevard du Palais, 75001 in Paris - France.

-- Bus via line 96, 85, 81, 58, 38, 38, 27, 24 or 21.
+• Bus via line 96, 85, 81, 58, 58, 38, 27, 24 or 21.

-- Metro by getting on line 14, 11, 7 and 1 at Châtelet station or line 4 at Cité station.
+• Metro by getting on line 14, 11, 7 and 1 at Châtelet station or line 4 at Cité station.

-- Train on line B or C at Saint-Michel station.
+• Train on line B or C at Saint-Michel station.

 The best thing is that this museum is close to several sites of interest.
 Therefore, at the end of the visit you can continue touring the city.
-You will have the opportunity to join one of the best tours of the Latin Quarter of Paris, or visit the Notre-Dame Cathedral, as these places are 342 and 453 meters respectively.
+You will have the opportunity to join one of the best tours of the Latin Quarter of Paris, or visit the Notre-Dame Cathedral, as these places are located at 342 and 453 meters respectively.

 At the Conciergerie Museum, every detail is important from the moment you arrive at the palace.
-You will see its imposing facade featuring medieval cylindrical towers and some neo-Gothic elements incorporated in the 19th century.
+You will see its imposing façade featuring medieval cylindrical towers and some neo-Gothic elements incorporated in the 19th century.

 Afterwards, you can walk through some of the cells and marvel at the recreation.
 You will find real straw on the floor, containers of the time and jergones, which are mattresses made from dried plant debris.